 Reading back over what I have written above, and having been well and truly done-over by some Three Kings Islands king-sized yellowtail kingfish, various tuna, and 3 or 4 smallish striped marlin on fly-fishing gear, only increases my admiration for those that manage to land big, big-game fish on a fly-rod.
 The rest of us can carry on dreaming, and hanging in there till we get our chance to test our skills.

-There is, as I said earlier, a trend to using shorter fly rods, harnesses and rod buckets.
+There is, as I wrote earlier, a trend to using shorter fly rods, harnesses and rod buckets.
 Many times in big-game fly-fishing the fish are 'teased' close to the boat so casting is not a big issue, but harnesses and rod buckets seem to me to be moving away from fly-fishing.

 There is another aspect that does worry me and others.